KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 ## 2. Bloom's Taxonomy Alignment

 ### Cognitive Levels
-Bloom's Taxonomy provides a hierarchical model of cognitive skills that progresses from lower-order to higher-order thinking skills:
+Bloom's Taxonomy provides a hierarchical model of cognitive skills that progresses from lower-order to higher-order thinking skills (Anderson et al., 2001):
 1. **Remember**: Recall facts and basic concepts
 2. **Understand**: Explain ideas or concepts
 3. **Apply**: Use information in new situations